How to end control battles with your child.

 Maybe they answer, ‘In a minute’.

-Before you know it, you’re entrenched in another control battle over a tiny thing.
+Before you know it, you’re entrenched in another control battle.

 Even once it’s over and you’ve ‘won’ the niggles of frustration ripple through the rest of the evening.